neoncrypto/fam_detailing/index.md

 <a id="4-profit-sharing"></a>
 ## 💰 4.
 Profit Sharing

 Proposed distribution of profits.
 Profits are evenly distributed regardless of other factors.
-Everyone equal ✊.
+Everyone is equal ✊ (kind of.. helpers count as one technically 😁).

 <img src="https://i.ibb.co/wrM3p1YV/Graph.png" alt="Profit Sharing Chart" style="width:100%;max-width:600px;">